RETIREMENT PLAN INVESTING

 Vanguard is responsible only for selecting the underlying funds and periodically rebalancing the holdings of target-date investments.
 The asset allocations Vanguard has selected for the Target Retirement Funds are based on our investment experience and are geared to the average investor.
 Regularly check the asset mix of the option you choose to ensure it is appropriate for your current situation.

+Vanguard Target Retirement Trusts are not mutual funds.
+They are collective trusts available only to tax-qualified plans and their eligible participants.
 Investment objectives, risks, charges, expenses, and other important information should be considered carefully before investing.
 The collective trust mandates are managed by Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc.